projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

      provides additional support for managing I/O virtualization).
    * Disable **Secure Boot**.
 This setting simplifies the steps for this example.

-   The names and locations of the BIOS settings differ depending on the target hardware and BIOS version.
+   The names and locations of the BIOS settings depend on the target hardware and BIOS vendor and version.

 Generate a Board Configuration File
 =========================================